stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 These are the BSPC and WSPC T-statistics (see [/SumStatAnalysis](https://github.com/stefaniabe/PrimaryParticipationGWAS/tree/main/SumStatAnalysis)) and GWAS summary statistics from performing 'traditional' GWAS for the traits shown in Table 1.
 The 'traditional' GWAS results were attained with [BOLT-LMM](https://alkesgroup.broadinstitute.org/BOLT-LMM/) and the P_LINREG column in the output was used as input P-value to LDSC. <br />

+The required format of the input GWAS summary statistics files is well described on the [wiki](https://github.com/bulik/ldsc/wiki/Summary-Statistics-File-Format) page of the LDSC program.
 The input GWAS summary statistics for LDSC were zipped files called "phenotype.sumstats.gz".
 The statistics had been merged with the 500,632 SNPs that were used to compute the primary participation PGS.
 They input files had the following 5 columns:
 ```